mylesbar/EL2020/code/Readme.md

-This is the section where the final code for the midterm project is stored
+This is where I put my programs and code for the ELSpring 2020 Class